Student Essay Contest

 There are no restrictions as to length and both creative and scholarly essays will be eligible for the award.
 Essays submitted as class assignments are also eligible.

 First ($250) and second ($150) prizes will be awarded to both undergraduate and graduate students.

-Deadline for submission: April 18, 2014.
-Awards will be made in late April.
+Deadline for submission: 2015 deadline will be announced in Sept.
+2014 Awards will be made in late April.